[Spoiler Alert]

 As a travel writer, another mass appeal of Game of Thrones is the amazing set locations.
 Game of Thrones spans continents and the overwhelming success has had both positive and negative effects on local economies.

-If you look at the below Google Trends chart for the keyword “game of thrones tours” you will see that the interest has been gaining momentum for years but is now absolutely exploding!
+The keyword "game of thrones tours" has been gaining momentum for years, but is now absolutely exploding!

 Here is a list of all the countries where Game of Thrones has been filmed: